patrickhales/voxelDesk/docs/source/vxdNifti/vxd_make_nii_rgb_fusion.rst

     The image dimensions of the foreground and background images must be identical.

 A new colour NIFTI file is written, using the same filename as the background source file, with an '_fusion' suffix.
 The fusion of these two images is 'burnt in' to the resulting NIFTI file.
+This new NIFTI file could be used to as the source data to create a new colour DICOM series if desired (with the colour information already 'burnt in'), using :ref:`vxd_make_dicom`.

 Options
 ---------